artemsheludko/flexible-jekyll/_posts/2020-07-05-can-transceiver.markdown

 # Design

-From a design perspective, the CAN Transceiver board (hereby referred to as CT) is trivial.
+From a design perspective, the CAN Transceiver board (hereby referred to as "CT") is trivial.
 The PCB simply breaks out power and data connections (a total of 4 wires) of the SN65HVD230DR SMD Transceiver IC.
 The CT also has the transceiver pre-configured with a CAN bus termination resistor, which can be de-soldered if